jimpei8989/ADL-HW1/report.md

 ###### Written By: Wu-Jun Pei (B06902029)

-> This document is edited with Typora.
-In case some markdown extensions (e.g. math mode) are not supported by native markdown editor, you can read [report.pdf](./report.pdf) for more readibility.
+> (1) This document is edited with Typora.
+In case some markdown extensions (e.g. math mode) are not supported by native markdown editor, you can read [report.pdf](./report.pdf) for better reading experience.
+>
+> (2) Instead of copying-and-pasteing from the sample code, I implement the entire homework on my own.

 ### Q1: Data Preprocessing

 For the two tasks, intent classification and slot tagging, I use the same method to preprocess the input text into trainable data.
 The procedures are listed below.

 1. (Only for intent classification) First of all, we need to tokenize the input sentence (a `str`) into several tokens.
-I achieve this simply using `str.split()`, a Python built-in function that splits a string into several strings with spaces.
+I implement this simply using `str.split()`, a Python built-in function that splits a string into a list of strings with spaces.

-2. Now, we have several tokens (`str` type).
+2. Now, we have several tokens (`str`-type).
 We need to convert each token into its embedding.
 I implemented the function in two steps,

     1. `convert_token_to_id`: convert each token to its id.
 If we don't have such token, it's converted to `1`, representing it's out-of-vocabulary (OOV). `0` is reserved to be the padding token.
     2.  `embedding`: a 2D array of shape $(N_{token} + 2, D_{emb})$, each row stores corresponding embedding for the token.
 Note that the embeddings are trainable in later training phase.

 In this homework, I directly use the token dictionary and the initial embeddings from glove's `glove-wiki-gigaword-300`, a well-known and public word embedding model.
 The embedding dimension $D_emb$ is thus set 300.
 Here I initialize the embedding of the OOV token to be the average of all other tokens and the embedding of padding token to be zero.
+Note that I only extracted the vocabulary used in the two tasks.

 > Relevant code can be found in `src/models/tokenizer.py`.
 I implement the tokenizer following Hugging Face's interfaces.
 We often implement the **embedding layer** in the model in PyTorch.
 Here the tokenizer simply return the `index` of the token (step 2-1).